LagoonYt/Simple--Commands/README.md

 ```
 ### Configuration

-Before using the `simple-commands-js` module, make sure to set the following environment variables:
+Before using the `simple-commands.js` module, make sure to set the following environment variables:

 - `TOKEN`: Your bot's authentication token.
 - `GUILD_ID`: The ID of your bot's test server.